- How are myelodysplastic syndromes treated?

 If a person has the 5q- type of MDS, then lenalidomide (Revlimid) is often used as the first treatment.
 If this drug doesn’t help, treatment with azacytidine (Vidaza) or decitabine (Dacogen) is often the next option.

 Treatment with azacytidine or decitabine is often the first choice for patients with MDS without the 5q- chromosome problem.
-Azacytidine can be given as injections under the skin, often for 7 consecutive days every month.
-The standard dosing of decitabine is to give the drug as an injection into a vein (IV) every 8 hours for 3 days every 6 weeks.
-Since this means that the patient has to stay in the hospital for treatment, studies were done to see if the drug would still work on a different schedule.
+Azacytidine can be injected under the skin, often for 7 consecutive days every month.
+The standard dosing of decitabine is to inject it into a vein (IV) every 8 hours for 3 days every 6 weeks.
+Since this means that the patient has to stay in the hospital for treatment, studies were done to see if the drug would still work if given on a different schedule.
 One option that seems to work well is to give the drug IV daily for 5 days every 4 weeks.
 This allows it to be given in an outpatient clinic.
 The major side effect of these drugs is an early drop in blood counts, as seen with most chemotherapy drugs.
 If the drug is successful, blood counts will improve to levels that are better than those seen before treatment was started.

 A major benefit for patients receiving azacytidine or decitabine is that they need fewer transfusions and have a better quality of life.
 In particular, if they respond, they have less fatigue and are able to function more normally.
 Finally, these drugs can increase life span in some patients.